 - Photograph of the applicant’s home.

 It is important to further state that Legal Guardianship can come to an end when the child reaches the age of 18 years.

 The Court can make an order appointing a person fit and suitable as a child’s guardian after a satisfactory assessment report of the applicant.
-The conditions upon which the Court can reject the application is where the applicant cannot competently conduct proceedings on behalf of the child, the applicant has adverse interest in that child and does not undertake to pay any cost in relations to the proceedings.
+The conditions upon which the Court can reject the application is where the applicant cannot competently conduct proceedings on behalf of the child, the applicant has an adverse interest in that child, and does not undertake to pay any cost in relation to the proceedings.

 By Family Law Department at Resolution Law Firm, Lagos, Nigeria